ACR Convergence 2025| Video: Rheum for Everyone, Episode 26—Ableism

 SCROLL TO CONTINUE

-Questions about diet are not a standard part of the medical history, Dr. Manek pointed out, and taking time to ask such questions may not be billable.
-“But it is concrete and modifiable.
+Simple questions about about diet are not a standard part of the diet are not a standard part of the rheumatology medical history and review of systems, Dr. Manek pointed out; further, taking time to ask such questions may not be billable.
+“A question like, ‘What did you eat for breakfast today?’ may look deceptively simple, yet it is concrete and modifiable.
 Find out what your patients are eating,” she urged.

 Mediterranean Diet & Ultra-Processed Foods

-Zoning in on this latter category, Dr. Manek especially warned that these foods can contain many additives not optimal for health.
+Zoning in on this latter category, Dr. Manek especially warned that many foods can contain additives not optimal for controlling inflammation.
 Such foods are also often high in sugar, fat and salt.

 Generally speaking, the rheumatology community agrees that large amounts of highly processed “junk foods” can worsen patients’ health.
 For example, two recent studies found that ultra-processed foods may increase the risk of rheumatoid arthritis (RA).2,3